HESOFTS/sexten_2017/fermi/analysis_crab.md

 </source>
 ```

 Of course you have to do the same for S147.
+Otherwise, you can run again **make3FGLxml.py** with the additional option **-e /path/to/extended/sources/fits** and the path will be put in the extended sources definitions automatically. <br>

 To simplify more the model, we fixed the parameters of all the sources except the Crab, the galactic diffuse and isotropic emission.
 Since we requested the sources beyond 0.1 degrees to be fixed, this was done automatically with the script.
 Then we rename the output model.